joshrosso/dotcom/content/c/navigating-oci.md

 > Results above trimmed for brevity.

-Now that you've got a list of tags, it would be cool to understand what underlies a tag.
+Now that you've got a list of tags, it would be good to understand what underlies a tag.
 Perhaps you don't yet wish to pull down all the contents, but more so want to look at the image's manifest to better understand its contents.